Lucia Poli

-Lucia Poli (born 14 June 1940), is an Italian actress, playwright and stage director.
+Lucia Poli (born 14 June 1940) is an Italian actress, playwright and stage director.

 Life and career

-Born in Florence, the sister of the actor Paolo, Poli began her career in 1970 with the children's theater.
+Born in Florence, Italy, the sister of the actor Paolo, Poli began her career in 1970 with the children's theater.
 In the mid-1970s she formed her own stage company and started writing her works, characterized by social and feminist themes and by a peculiar comic verve, filled with paradoxical and satirical moods.

-Poli was also active on radio, television and cinema; in 1997 she won the Nastro d'Argento for best supporting actress for her performance in the Ugo Chiti's comedy film Albergo Roma.
+Poli was also active on radio, television and cinema; in 1997 she won the Nastro d'Argento for Best Supporting Actress for her performance in the Ugo Chiti's comedy film Albergo Roma.